sftpgo/docs/docs/oidc.md

 ## PKCE without client secret

-SFTPGo supports PKCE-only authentication, where the `client_secret` is omitted entirely.
-This is useful when the Identity Provider is configured with a **public client** (no client secret), which is common in scenarios where storing a secret securely is not practical or when the IdP policy mandates public clients.
+SFTPGo completes the authorization code exchange from the server: it stores the client secret encrypted in the data provider, or reads it from `client_secret_file`.
+Configure `client_secret` whenever the Identity Provider issues one for the application.

-When the client secret is not configured, SFTPGo uses PKCE (Proof Key for Code Exchange) exclusively to secure the authorization code exchange.
-PKCE must remain enabled (the default) — if you disable it via `disabled_security_features`, PKCE-only authentication will not work.
+Omit `client_secret` and `client_secret_file` when the Identity Provider registers the application without a secret: some providers reserve secrets to specific client types, some organization policies assign the application a type that carries none, and an IdP owner may keep its secrets from the party that operates the SFTPGo instance.
+PKCE (Proof Key for Code Exchange) then secures the exchange on its own, so keep it enabled — it is the default, and `disabled_security_features` turns it off.

-To configure PKCE-only authentication, omit the `client_secret` and `client_secret_file` parameters:
+A configuration without a client secret:

 ```shell
 SFTPGO_HTTPD__BINDINGS__0__OIDC__CLIENT_ID="sftpgo-public-client"